Owerri Imo State, Nigeria Travel Guide

 MTN, Glo, Airtel, and 9mobile are the main providers with good coverage in Owerri.

-Wi-Fi is available in the majority of mid-range to luxury hotels and some cafes/restaurants.
+Wi-Fi is available in the majority around the middle-range to luxury hotels and some cafes/restaurants.

 Nigerian Postal Service (NIPOST) branches are available.
-International mail reliability can be slow and unpredictable.
+Mail to other countries reliability can be slow and unpredictable.

 English is the official language and widely spoken.
 Igbo is the main local language in Owerri.

-A local SIM card on arrival provides affordable data for navigation and communication.
-A local number proves helpful for drivers or guides.
+A local SIM card on arrival provides affordable data for finding your way and staying in touch.
+A local number proves helpful for cab drivers or guides.

 Essential financial information for your visit.